AguaClara/aide/reports/summer_june.md

 <font style="color:pink"> EntranceTank </font> <font style="color:khaki"> \_Height <font>

-During summer, we hope to convert all the Template and Design parameters to this naming convention. :D
+This naming convention is still in discussion.
+Since there are lots of subcomponents, we are not completely certain that this method of naming parameters will be sustainable for future Template and Design subteams.